 Salt and pepper, to taste

-1. On the stovetop over medium high heat, in a large nonstick or stainless steel skillet.
+1. Heat the oil in a large nonstick frying pan or stainless steel skillet on the stovetop.

 2. Sweat the onion and garlic in the olive oil in a frying pan or skillet.